 The Quillen model structure is both left and right proper.
 Left properness is automatic since all objects are cofibrant.
 Right properness follows from the following argument: it suffices to show that there is a functor which (1) preserves fibrations, (2) preserves pullbacks of fibrations, (3) preserves and reflects weak equivalences, and (4) lands in a category in which the pullback of a weak equivalence along a fibration is a weak equivalence.
 For if so, we can apply to the pullback of a fibration along a weak equivalence to get another such pullback in the codomain of , which is a weak equivalence, and hence the original pullback was also a weak equivalence.
 Two such functors are

 is purely combinatorial (i.e. does not use topological spaces): he uses the theory of minimal Kan fibrations, the fact that the latter are fiber bundles, as well as the fact that the classifying space of a simplicial group is a Kan complex.
 This proof has been rewritten several times in the literature: at the end of

 A proof (in fact two variants of it) using Kan’s functor (see Kan fibrant replacement) is given in section 2 of

 which discusses the topic as a special case of a Cisinski model structure.

 The fun part is not that much about the existence of model structure, but to prove that the fibrations are precisely the Kan fibrations (and also to prove all the good properties of without using topological spaces); for two different proofs of this fact using , see Prop.
 2.1.41 as well as Scholium 2.3.21 for an alternative).
 For the rest, everything was already in the book of Gabriel and Zisman, for instance.

-Another standard textbook reference for the classical model structure is
+Other standard textbook references for the classical model structure are

 For references on the Joyal model structure see model structure for quasi-categories.